rohittcodes/autoagentdesk/README.md

 ### Technical Insights
 - Integrating Groq's API was seamless once I understood its token limitations.
 The performance improvement over other models for this specific use case was impressive - responses are noticeably faster.
-- Fluvio's streaming capabilities transformed the project from a basic log analysis tool into a real-time monitoring platform.
-The producer-consumer architecture enables complex real-time pipelines that traditional log systems can't match.
 - Building a context-aware AI agent that maintains conversation history and previous findings created a more natural and insightful user experience than I initially expected.

 ### Community & Inspiration